onchain-contracts/solana-redpacket-sdk/README.md

 - claim a specified redpacket.
 - **Parameters**:
   - `id`: The id of the redpacket.
-  - `recipient`: The keypair of the recipient.
+  - `claimer`: The keypair of the claimer.
   - `claimAuthority`: Claim Authority (optional).
   - `password`: Password (optional).
   - `priorityFees`: Priority fees (optional).